>> Library Homepage >> All Subjects

 Once inside the database:

-- In the search box, type the name of the body system (or part of the system, or disease) that you are looking for (ex: gastrointestinal system).
+- In the search box, type the name of the body system (or part of the system, or disease) that you are looking for (ex: gastrointestinal system, or large intestine, or

-- Click "Search" magnify glass button on right.
+- Click magnifying glass search button on right to submit the search.

-- Click on an title to read the full-text.
+- Once you've found a possible article, click on the title of the article to read the full-text.

 How to Select a Good Article: